Genesis | Chapter 8

 Also it was the same word that told Noah to “come” into the ark that now tells him to go out of it.
 It is important that we not only follow God’s word when we seek to avoid His judgment but when we seek His blessing as well.
 Noah obeyed equally wanting to be right where God wanted him to be.

-Vs. 20-22 Noah sacrificed 1/7th of his flocks and herds in an act faith and praise to God.
+Vs. 20-22 Noah sacrificed a seventh of his flocks and herds in an act of faith, and praise to God.
 So that the first thing that Noah does outside the Ark is praise and thank God.
 Noah recognizes God’s governing hand that had guided him and his family safely to dry land.
-They owed their lives not to good shipbuilding, favorable stars and the right alignment of the planets but rather to the proper worship of God.
+They owed their lives, not to good shipbuilding, favorable stars and the right alignment of the planets but rather to the proper worship of God.
 Noah not only offered sacrificially but he also offered by faith, instead of waiting until he had built up his flocks to sufficient number he proves his trust in God by offering out of the gross and not the net!
-By offering of the clean animals he offers what is best as well as in obedience.
+By offering clean animals he offers what is best as well as in obedience.

 Vs. 21-22 God responds to Noah offering of:

-By smelling “the savior of rest” literally in the Hebrew, God accept Noah’s worship showing that life in the new world was to be based upon faith in an saving atonement pointing to the permanent atonement we would have in Jesus.
+By smelling “the savior of rest,” literally in the Hebrew, God accepted Noah’s worship showing that life in the new world was to be based upon faith in a saving atonement pointing to the permanent atonement we would have in Jesus.
 God promises several things based upon Noah’s praise offering:

-There is nothing that God can do for a sinful heart but to love it in spite of it!
+There is nothing that God can do for a sinful heart but to love it in spite of itself!
 It is only God’s love that can break a sinful heart!
-So the earth with man in it will remain in a state of probation sustaining life while revealing His love for sinful man.
-These words of verse 22 proclaim His consistent love and grace to a world that has a terminal heart condition 7 concludes with “Shall not cease.”
+So the earth with man in it will remain in a state of probation, sustaining life while revealing His love for sinful man.
+The words of verse 22 proclaim His consistent love and grace to a world that has a terminal heart condition and concludes with “Shall not cease.”